NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 * Report packages used with their versions, parameter settings, and accessibility (free/commercial/limited access).
 * Cite the original work for packages used in your code.
 If no paper exists, include a URL/Digital Object Identifier (DOI)/PID to the website or the repository.
 * If you modified an existing library, report the changes you made.
-2. State whether raw data is available in addition to a cleaned corpus.
+2. State whether raw data is available in addition to a cleaned dataset.

 #### Legal/ethical considerations
 In case data falls under legal/ethical restrictions: